 It’s a mix of two-years, 3-5 years, and seven-year projects that would be pursued by IIST faculty.

-Thiruvananthapuram-based IIST, an autonomous institution under the Department of Space (DoS) and a ‘Deemed to be University’, is similar to Caltech, according to him.
+ACCORDING TO HIM, thiruvananthapuram-based IIST, an autonomous institution under the Department of Space (DoS) and a ‘Deemed to be University’, is similar to Caltech.

 Asked about the time-frame by which he expects the partnership to reach the JPL-Caltech level, Venkitakrishnan said- We are expecting within eight to ten years.
 That is our ambition, our aim.